 Thanks so much for coming in to our store.
 Please come back again real soon!

 Carol Kneisley, American Baby Artist

 Very Fine One-of-a-Kind Cernit Clay Art Masterpieces!

-Today we announce the adoption of Carol's newest newborn, Baby Jacob.
+Available from Carol and exclusively from the Doll Connection Store is Carol's newest newborn, Baby Jacob.
 Click on Jacob's button to see the special baby boy!

 Also please take a look at our other babies from Carol.
 They are our exclusive Devon Connor and Sarah Beth.
 Ann just fell in love with all these newborn babies.
 Please take a look at them and call Ann and tell her what you think.
 They are perfect little babies for any new mothers.

 January 2012 Customer Comment: "Hi Ann and Randy, Little Baby Peanut (by Carol Kneisley) has arrived safe and sound and I am thrilled to bits with him.
 Thank you very much for organizing the adoption for me so that I could afford to bring him home.
 He arrived yesterday which was actually my birthday, he was not planned as my pressie but the day was extra special due to his arrival.
 I unwrapped his legs first and they are such adorable legs with those wrinkly feet and knees that I actually felt emotional (not like me at all when unwrapping a doll).
 His gorgeous face is full of character and I love the Silicone eyes.
 Love, love him.
 Off for more cuddles, that you so much.
 Hugs, T."

 If you missed out on the opportunity to collect one of the babies in the Adopted Gallery, call Ann and ask for a preview of the next baby from Carol Kneisley.